 those expecting to employ fewer.)

-The RIBA Future Trends Staffing Index increased a little in April
+The RIBA Future Trends Staffing Index stands at +14 in October

-they had personally been under-employed in the last month was 29%, up from 26%
+reporting that they had personally been under-employed in the last month

 The following graph plots the RIBA Future Trends Staffing Index over time: